Many design 'competitions' are just ways for brands to get you to work for free – and we need to put a stop to them.

-Over the past month, I've been hit up by requests to provide coverage to exploititions on behalf of organisations and brands from the National Apprenticeship Service's to Always.
-Possibly worst of all, I've also been sent a press release from Writtle School of Art & Design to 'highlight' that one of their students came second in a exploitition by Talenthouse – on behalf of faded pop singer Mark Owen.
+Over the past six months, I've been hit up by requests to provide coverage to exploititions on behalf of organisations and brands from the Royal Albert Hall to Dan Brown.
+Possibly worst of all, it's not been too long since I was sent a press release from Writtle School of Art & Design to 'highlight' that one of their students came second in a exploitition by Talenthouse – on behalf of faded pop singer Mark Owen.
 I'm sure whoever wrote that wasn't aware that the real message their release was conveying was 'we teach creative students to devalue their skills ' – but that's exactly what it means.
 We've also been contacted by a new firm, Scoopshot, which is attempting to adapt the 99 Designs model to getting photographers to work for free.

 I've chosen to politely decline or ignore all of these rather than give them the flattery of even negative coverage.
 But it's now got too much, and too often.

 So brands and agencies, from now on, if you're thinking of asking us to ask our readers to work for you for free – on the possibility that they might get paid if they're a 'winner" – you can expect to get told to fuck off.
 Seriously.
 And then pointed at this column (which is essentially also telling you to fuck off).